 Due to correlation-based evidence, the direction of reported relationship cannot be ascertained.
 For example, it is entirely possible that children's conduct difficulties could be a result of parental alcohol misuse.
-It maybe however that parents whose child has conduct difficulties may struggle to cope and their alcohol use increases in response.
+It may be however that parents whose child has conduct difficulties may struggle to cope and their alcohol use increases in response.
 Whilst longitudinal studies can highlight the temporal associations between variables, and may offer greater insight into causation many studies do not consider the wide range of confounding factors in the relationship or the mediators and moderators that may affect the impact upon children.
-Indeed, a number of studies which fell outside of the inclusion criteria for this review highlight genetic predisposition [89]: it is possible that the interaction between genes and the environment [90] may result in intergeneration transmission of substance misuse.
+Indeed, a number of studies which fell outside of the inclusion criteria for this review highlight genetic predisposition [86]: it is possible that the interaction between genes and the environment [87] may result in intergeneration transmission of substance misuse.
 A number of environmental and behavioural mediators and moderators of the impact of parental substance misuse upon the child have been highlighted within this review of the literature.
-This has included alcohol permissive parenting, alcohol expectancies, parent-child relationship quality and family conflict [67, 91-96].
-Further, child resilience may reduce the impact of non-dependent parental substance misuse upon children [68].
+This has included alcohol permissive parenting, alcohol expectancies, parent-child relationship quality and family conflict [64, 88-93].
+Further, child resilience may reduce the impact of non-dependent parental substance misuse upon children [65].
+Additionally, it should be noted that an absence of evidence relating to the impact of parental drug misuse upon the child is not evidence that there is not an association.
+Rather, this absence of evidence is due to a paucity of research in this area.
+There is also a paucity of research considering the impact of paternal alcohol and drug misuse upon child health, maternal and paternal alcohol and drug misuse upon child's education and social wellbeing.

 Table 10: Overview of the impact of non-dependent parental substance misuse upon children

 Age of children Potential impact upon children 0-5 Greater likelihood of being involved in an accident, self-poisoning incident and sustaining an injury.
 Requirement for medical attention and admittance to hospital.
 More likely to require inpatient care for a longer period.
 Inadequate diet and underweight.
-Children maybe left in places of unknown safety.
-Early adolescence Poor dental hygiene resulting in higher likelihood dental problems however may not access dental care.
+Children may be left in places of unknown safety.
+Early adolescence Poor dental hygiene resulting in higher likelihood of dental problems however may not access dental care.
 Low shyness, hyperactivity, attention difficulties and conduct problems.
 Early onset alcohol use, cigarette use and illicit drug use.
 Externalising and internalising difficulties may begin to emerge.
 Middle adolescence Externalising difficulties including conduct problems, delinquent behaviour, rule breaking, aggressive behaviour, attention difficulties.
 Internalising difficulties including depression and anxiety.
-Regular substance misuse include frequent intoxication, illicit drug use and the development of substance misuse problems, poor school attendance relating to truancy, absenteeism and punctuality.
+Regular substance misuse including frequent intoxication, illicit drug use and the development of substance misuse problems, poor school attendance relating to truancy, absenteeism and punctuality.
 Poor attachment to parents, relationship and communication problems within the family.
 Late adolescence Violent behaviour, attention difficulties, alcohol and drug problems, school-based conduct difficulties.

-3.2.6 Recommendation for further research, policy and practice
+3.2.7 Recommendation for further research, policy and practice